-Southern Artists Can Apply for the $10,000 1858 Prize and Yearlong Exhibition at the Gibbes Museum of Art
+Southern Artists Can Apply for the $10,000 1858 Prize and Yearlong Feature at the Gibbes Museum of Art

-Apply now for the 1858 Prize for Contemporary Southern Art—$10,000 cash and a major exhibition at the Gibbes Museum await the winning Southern artist.
+Apply now for the 1858 Prize for Contemporary Southern Art—$10,000 cash and a yearlong presentation of their work at the Gibbes Museum await the winning Southern artist.

 Gibbes Museum, host of the 1858 Prize for Contemporary Southern Art